Why Make Art at Wheaton?

 - A required minimum of two courses in art history provides you with an historical context of contemporary art making.

-- You will have numerous opportunities to engage with original art objects, not only in Wheaton’s Permanent Collection and Marion Gebbie Archives & Special Collections, but also in museums and galleries in Providence, Boston, and New York on Arts in the City sponsored trips.
+- You will have numerous opportunities to engage with original art objects, not only in Wheaton’s Permanent Collection and Marion Gebbie Archives & Special Collections, housed in the Madeleine Clark Wallace Library, but also in museums and galleries in Providence, Boston, and New York on Arts in the City sponsored trips.
 You will also learn from visiting artists who exhibit their work in the Beard and Weil Galleries and are invited to give lectures, workshops, and demonstrations through the Evelyn Danzig Haas ’39 Visiting Artist Program.